AnTu2702/openshift-origin-multi-node-cluster/README.md

 ## Next Enhancements

 - Enhance documentation.
-- Convert provisioning shell scripts to Ansible playbooks.
+- Adapt setup for proxy usage on all levels
+- Adapt setup for deployment on AWS
-- Use GlusterFs for storage.
+- Play with GlusterFs for storage.